USS W. S. Sims: History

 Following an extended fitting-out period at the Charleston Naval Shipyard and a restricted availability at Jacksonville Shipyard for correction of minor construction faults, W.S.
-Sims became fully operational in June 1970, and proceeded to Guantanamo Bay, Cuba, for shakedown training.
+Sims became fully operational in June 1970, and proceeded to Guantánamo Bay, Cuba, for shakedown training.
 After a two and one-half-month post-shakedown availability at the Charleston Naval Shipyard to correct deficiencies uncovered during shakedown and to install additional equipment, W.S.
 Sims was put to sea in November to evaluate the feasibility of installing the light airborne multi-purpose system (LAMPS).
-She was the first ship of her class to have a manned helicopter land on her deck and, during the next four days, she successfully demonstrated the capability of these new ships to operate manned helicopters.
+She was the first ship of her class to have a crewed helicopter land on her deck and, during the next four days, she successfully demonstrated the capability of these new ships to operate crewed helicopters.
 Upon completion of the testing, the escort proceeded to her home port, Mayport, Florida, for the holiday season.

 On 11 January 1971, W.S.
 Sims left Mayport with personnel from the Key West Testing and Evaluation Detachment embarked.
 The project consisted of six cruises, numbered 0 to 5, where W.S.
 Sims operated with various types of submarines in order to determine the capabilities and limitations of the installed long range underwater sound detection equipment.
 The tests continued throughout the year and took the escort to such ports as New Orleans; Fredriksted, St. Croix; San Juan, Puerto Rico; and Nassau, Bahamas.

 The ship returned to Mayport in time for Thanksgiving and, between 22 November and 31 December 1971, was involved in a fleet standdown period, during which officials representing the squadron, flotilla, and type commanders conducted a series of inspections.

 The final cruise for the Key West testing project began on 4 January 1972.
 W.S.
 Sims returned to Mayport on 15 January and spent the next month preparing for operations with the 6th Fleet.

 On 15 February 1972, the ocean escort sailed for the Caribbean to participate in "LantFltRedEx 2-72" and then proceeded on to the Mediterranean.
 On 10 March, W.S.
 Sims inchopped to the 6th Fleet and took part in various antisubmarine exercises besides visiting Barcelona, Spain, and Naples, Italy.
 From 27 March to 6 April, the destroyer escort and maintained a close surveillance of Soviet naval units in the south central Mediterranean.

 W.S.
 Sims visited Gaeta, Italy, and Golfe Juan, France, before taking part in Operation "Quickdraw", a combined United States and Italian naval exercise held on 17 April.
 A visit to Sanremo, Italy, and tender availability at Naples followed the exercise.